lusingander/cargo-sort-derives/README.md

 You can specify files to exclude in the `exclude` section of the [config file](#config).

+### Ignore lines and ranges

+You can exclude parts of your code from being sorted by including certain strings:

+- `sort-derives-disable-next-line`: Ignore the next line of this string
+- `sort-derives-disable-start` / `sort-derives-disable-end`: Ignore the lines between start and end

 ### Config

 If `.sort-derives.toml` or `sort-derives.toml` exists in the current directory, the config will be loaded.